Share On Social!

 When Morris noticed that some of her immigrant students weren’t as engaged, she felt a need to add more Latino culture to her classroom.

-That’s why she helped bring Hispanic Heritage Month to her school in 2019.
+That’s why she helped bring Hispanic Heritage Month to her school.

 Becoming an ELL Teacher